The most divine vegan hollandaise sauce with all the flavor you can dream of. Super easy to make and the best thing poured over roasted vegetables.

 You will find full instructions and measurements in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

 - This hollandaise sauce is a simple mix of raw cashews (soaked in hot water for one hour), nutritional yeast, lemon juice, white vinegar, water, turmeric, dijon mustard, garlic powder, onion powder, black salt (aka kala namak) and cayenne pepper.

-- Blend it all up in the blender jug and then gently heat over low heat in a saucepan or over a double boiler.
+- Add it to a double boiler or saucepan and gently heat over low heat.
 We made a homemade double boiler by placing a heat safe glass dish over a pot with a couple of inches of boiling water and let it heat gently that way, stirring all the while.